General integrated rate law for complex self-assembly reactions reveals the mechanism of amyloid-beta co-aggregation: Methods

-We wish to be as general as possible about amyloid kinetics in this paper, so we consider a much more general form for the kinetic equations that can capture a range of more complex behaviours such as co-aggregation, multi-step nucleation and enzyme-like saturation effects.
+We wish to be as general as possible about amyloid kinetics in this paper, so we consider a general form for the kinetic equations that can also capture a range of more complex behaviours such as co-aggregation, multi-step nucleation and enzyme-like saturation effects.
 This can be done by writing them in the form:

 Here, $\alpha_1(t,m)$ is a general rate law for primary nucleation processes, depending on time $t$ both explicitly and implicitly via $m(t)$.
-Only in the simplest possible case does it equal $k_nm(t)^{n_c}$ (having no explicit $t$-dependence in this case).
+The simplest and most commonly studied example is the classical nucleation rate law $k_nm(t)^{n_c}$ (having no explicit $t$-dependence in this case), where $k_n$ is the primary nucleation rate constant and $n_c\geq 0$ the monomer reaction order.
 Similarly, $\alpha_2M$ and $\alpha_eP$ are general expressions for the rates of secondary processes and of elongation; since elongation is monomer-dependent, $\lim_{m\to m_c}\alpha_e=2k_+(m-m_c)$, where $m_c$ is the monomer solubility.
+The most simple and commonly studied instances of these rate laws are $\alpha_2(m)=k_2m(t)^{n_2}$ and $\alpha_e(m)=2k_+m(t)$, where $k_+$ and $k_2$ are elongation and secondary process rate constants and $n_2\geq 0$ the monomer reaction order for secondary processes.
+(When $n_2=0$ this rate law can also describe fragmentation.)
 For aggregation reactions (i.e.\ starting with an excess of monomer), $\alpha_1,\ \alpha_e$ and $\alpha_2$ are always $>0$.